karlbenedict/karlbenedict.github.io/CV/CV.md

 * Director of Research Data Services (7/14-Present)
 * Faculty Librarian for the Centennial Science and Engineering Library (7/15-Present)
+* Subject Librarian for Geography and Environmental Studies (7/15-Present)
-* Subject Librarian for Geography, Earth & Planetary Sciences (7/15-Present)
+* Subject Librarian for Earth & Planetary Sciences (7/15-Present)
 * Subject Librarian for Computer Science (7/15-Present)
 * Subject Librarian for the Life Sciences (7/15-4/16)

-7/04-Present, University of New Mexico, Department of Anthropology: *Adjunct Professor*

 4/08-Present, University of New Mexico, Geography Department: *Affiliated Faculty*

+7/04-5/17, University of New Mexico, Department of Anthropology: *Adjunct Professor*

 3/14-6/14, University of New Mexico, College of University Libraries and Learning Sciences: *Associate Professor - Geospatial and Environmental Data Scientist*

 7/08-6/14, University of New Mexico, Earth Data Analysis Center: *Director*

+7/08-6/14, University of New Mexico, Department of Geography: *Research Assistant Professor*

 9/11-3/14, University of New Mexico, College of University Libraries and Learning Sciences: *Research Assistant Professor*